The Family Academy Part 2: Shadow Boards & Venture Capital

 Objects are never just things - they’re storytellers of values, belonging, and identity.
 From signet rings to heirlooms, artifacts silently shape how families are perceived.
 Those who understand and cultivate these symbols strengthen both their heritage and their cultural capital.

-Values from Indigenous, Religious and Aristocratic communities to create Cultural Capital
+Values from Indigenous, Religious and Aristocratic Communities to create Cultural Capital

 Why do some families remain strong for centuries?
 Shared values, lived rituals, and storytelling hold the key.
 By learning from communities with timeless traditions and adapting these principles to modern life, families can intentionally build cultural capital that lasts.

-Shocks to the family
+Shocks to the Family

 Every family faces crises - sudden, slow, or recurring.
 The difference lies in whether those shocks cause breakdown or spark renewal.
 With strong foundations, families can turn risks into opportunities for growth and lasting resilience.